rostislav444/CVProject/README.md

 - `DB_PASSWORD`: PostgreSQL password
 - `DB_HOST`: PostgreSQL host (set to 'db' for Docker setup)
 - `DB_PORT`: PostgreSQL port (default: 5432)

+## Celery Setup (Task 7)

+This project uses Celery for background task processing, such as sending emails with PDF attachments.

+### Components

+- **Celery Worker**: Processes background tasks like PDF generation and email sending
+- **RabbitMQ**: Acts as the message broker between Django and Celery
+- **Email Configuration**: Configured to use console backend in development

+### Usage

+When running with Docker Compose, the Celery worker is automatically started.
+To test the email functionality:

+1. Visit a CV detail page
+2. Click on the "Email PDF" button
+3. Enter an email address in the form
+4. Submit the form

+The email task will be processed in the background by Celery, and you'll see the output in the console of the Celery worker container.

+### Environment Variables for Celery

+- `CELERY_BROKER_URL`: RabbitMQ connection string (default: amqp://user:password@rabbitmq:5672//)
+- `CELERY_RESULT_BACKEND`: Celery result backend (default: rpc://)

+### Environment Variables for Email

+- `EMAIL_BACKEND`: Email backend class (default: console backend)
+- `EMAIL_HOST`: SMTP host (e.g., smtp.gmail.com)
+- `EMAIL_PORT`: SMTP port (default: 587)
+- `EMAIL_USE_TLS`: Whether to use TLS (default: True)
+- `EMAIL_HOST_USER`: SMTP username
+- `EMAIL_HOST_PASSWORD`: SMTP password
+- `DEFAULT_FROM_EMAIL`: Default sender email address

 ## That's it!